rm-gupta/skillSprint1/README.md

 ADDITIONALLY, when creating the user account, the password should be at least 6 characters long, and tne username should follow the email format.

+ALSO, the upload/record function needs to be tested on an actual phone.